sandrely26/tic-tac-toe/README.md

 # TicTacToe

 Tic Tac Toe gem will help you with your logic game.
-Is really simple to use it.
-This gem isn't yet in "rubygems.org" this is still a test but it could help you.
-If so, you can clone the repo.
+It's really simple to use it.

+##Installation

+Copy this ine into your GameFile.

+<pre>gem 'tic_tac_toe', github: 'sandrely26/tic-tac-toe'</pre>

+and then execute

+<pre>$ bundle install</pre>

+##How it works

 There are four classes in use and all of them are in the same module ' TicTacToe '